 Which of your songs are you most attached to?

-What would you be doing now if you weren’t a musician?
+What would you be doing today if you weren’t a musician?
 Did you have a plan B?

 No, there wasn’t.
-I once heard another musician saying this, that his best plan was to have no plan B so you’ve got nothing to go back to, and, therefore, you have to succeed.
+I once heard another musician saying that his best plan was to have no plan B so you’ve got nothing to go back to, and, therefore, you have to succeed.
 So, the best thing I think is not to have a plan B. I mean, I trained to be a kind of a machinist but I hated the job and I wasn’t going to go back to that.

-Yeah, I remember that when we were in rehearsals, the song is very high and all the parts are very high, I think a little bit too high for me.
+I remember that when we were in rehearsals, the song is very high and all the parts are very high, I think a little bit too high for me.
 And so I asked if we could drop the key of the song at all, but we could only take it down one tiny bit because it would have been very difficult then for Brian May to play the song.
 So we only took it down one little piece and I remember it made it slightly easier for me, but for Brian, he really had to concentrate to make sure he was playing it in the same key for so long, he really got to concentrate to make sure he didn’t make any mistakes.

 No, I don’t think so.
-I think that’s gone, I think, the main part of the excitement with that was all about human contact and to physically be there at the concert.
+I think that’s gone, I think the main part of the excitement with that was all about human contact and physically being there at the concert.
 You know, this probably won’t happen again.
-If they do a worldwide concert, it’ll be streamed, and there will not be so much of a sense of occasion, you know, because don’t forget that the biggest thrill ever about the Live Aid was if you actually had a ticket and you were there.
+If they do a worldwide concert, it’ll be streamed, and there will not be so much of a sense of occasion, because don’t forget that the biggest thrill ever about Live Aid was if you actually had a ticket and you were there.
 So okay, people around the world watched it on their TVs, but to be able to say “I was there”, you know, it was such a big thing.

 What I might do is what younger artists are doing right now, and they don’t necessarily release albums anymore.
 They just release tracks.
-So maybe I can finish the first three or four songs, put them up on Spotify and iTunes, then work on the next four and put those up and then, once I’m finished, there’ll be a complete album.
+So maybe I can finish the first three or four songs of a new album, put them up on Spotify and iTunes, then work on the next four and put those up and then, once I’m finished, there’ll be a complete album.
 It’s a very different thing for me, so my manager suggested that perhaps we do it this way.
 So I’m gonna give it a go and see… it sounds interesting, an interesting way to get your music out to the fans.